jcstroud/phyles/docs/tutorial.rst

-We now have all of the pieces we need to make a utility package, complete with its own library module and scripts (also called "executable programs", or just "programs).
+We now have all of the pieces we need to make a utility package, complete with its own library module and scripts (also called "executable programs", or just "programs").
 As part of the phyles source, an example called "barbecue" is included in the directory called "examples".